PhaethonPsychis/Personal.Advisor.Service/WEB3MaritimeAthens2023.md

 * They will become the MARITIME WEB3 PIONEERS

 How partners join this program:
-For the first year of the program We have 200 memberships available at the price of 45000 Euros and.
+For the first year of the program We have 200 memberships available at the price of 45000 Euros.
 Purchase one or more.
-Memberships will be associated with upcoming features and benefits.
+In the future memberships will be associated with upcoming features and benefits.

 # Join as a sponsor